 - Do your prep work in advance to ensure your shopping trip is easy and quick, leading to successful checkout and saving a lot of money

 If a competitor offers a lower price on a specific product that a company carries in its store, show it a receipt or ad.
 The company will sell you that product at the same price.
 The store will match the competitor’s price during the effective date of the ad or within seven or fourteen days of the date of the receipt.

 Remember, this is just an example because each company has its own pricing strategy.
 Some stores require consumers that the item must be identical, such as the same brand, size, shape, or attributes.
 Some companies even reserve the right to determine comparable items for produce, bakery items, and meat.

 Price management is an essential practice for retailers that offer the same products to their customers.
 However, it may or may not work for some companies.
 Large retailers match prices to offer their customers purchasing confidence, increasing their brand loyalty.

 Today, it is a common practice for shoppers to compare prices before purchasing products or services.
 It is wise to establish a sophisticated price match policy and consider the profit margins before implementing it.
 Otherwise, you will experience price wars cycles that lead to decreased profits and ROIs.

-On the other hand, consumers must ensure the identical product is in stock at your competitor’s store and present sufficient information of your competitor’s price using different channels, such as flyers, printouts, photos, or websites.
+On the other hand, consumers must ensure the identical product is in stock at your competitor’s store.
+Additionally, they need to present sufficient information on your competitor’s price using different channels, such as flyers, printouts, photos, or websites.
 That way, they can benefit from a company’s pricing strategy.pricing strategies